This article was originally published on 16th January 2019 and has been updated for accuracy and comprehensiveness.

 Instead of leaving the work of eliminating lizards to your cats, there are few natural methods you can employ using materials that are readily available around you.
 Most of which you already have in your kitchen.

-Eggshells are a popular trick to keep lizards away.
+Eggshells are a natural lizard repellent.
 Place these eggshells in locations around the house where lizards are often seen.
 Although it seems weird, there is a good reason why eggshells can be used for pest control.
 Eggshells contain sulphur that causes a burning sensation to the lizard’s abdomen.
 In addition, the smell of sulphur in eggshells is reminiscent of a bird’s beak, the lizard’s natural predator.
 This discourages lizards from entering an area with eggshells.
 Replace the eggshells every three weeks or so.
 You can also use quail eggs.

-Shallots are an eco-friendly way to keep lizards out.
+Shallots are an eco-friendly natural lizard repellent.
 Cut or grind some shallots and place them in locations where lizards have been sighted around the house.
 Like eggshells, the sulphur content and smell in shallots will repel lizards.
 An alternative would be garlic.

 6. Vinegar, lemon and chilli powder